 - Complete compliance with the Restriction of Hazardous Substances (RoHS) Directive regarding limits in the use of substances determined to be hazardous in the production of electrical and electronic devices

 Panini’s “green” challenge doesn’t stop with conception and design.
-All internal activities are studied and assessed carefully in order to achieve, maintain and improve the environmental standards attained with the ISO 14001 certification.
+All internal activities are studied and assessed carefully in order to achieve, maintain and improve our environmental commitment.

-Panini's quality management process has identified and adjusted how company activities, processes and products can impact on environment.
+Panini's Quality Management process has identified and adjusted how company activities, processes and products can impact the environment.
 As a result of this analysis, Panini defined critical evaluation standards for these activities.

 Panini put in place a strategic plan to reduce internal consumptions (water, electricity, paper, consumables), contributing to environmental protection.
 The company’s environmental strategy aims to obtain sustainable consumption during daily activities, fully respecting environmental and natural resources.
 To do so, Panini proposes to share a green corporate culture among both its employees and third parties, such as suppliers and transportation companies.